Species at risk population trends

 How this indicator was calculated

-Note: In addition to the 31 species considered in the Figure, there are also 31 species of special concern with population and distribution objectives for which the reassessments did not contain enough information to determine trends.
+Note: In addition to the 35 species considered in the Figure, there are also 37 species of special concern with population and distribution management objectives for which the reassessments did not contain enough information to determine trends.
 Information on these species can be found in the detailed data table.
-"Mixed evidence" means that some information suggests improving trends, but there is also some evidence of decline.
-"Do not show progress" includes species that are stable but not progressing towards their objectives and species that are in decline.
+For more information on the classifications, refer to the Methods section.

 About the indicator